Muh-Afnan/Muh-Afnan/README.md

 All of it is public — for the curious people who think the same way.

 ---
+## 🚀 Current Challenge
+**[100 Days of ML From Scratch](https://github.com/Muh-Afnan/100-days-ml-from-scratch)** — Building every ML concept from raw math and Python.
+Currently on Week 4.

 ## What I'm Building (Professional)